drupal/drupal/profiles/README.txt

-Installation profiles define additional steps that run after the base installation provided by Drupal core when Drupal is first installed.
+Installation profiles define additional steps that run after the base installation of Drupal is completed.
+They may also offer additional functionality and change the behavior of the site.

 WHAT TO PLACE IN THIS DIRECTORY?
 --------------------------------

 Place downloaded and custom installation profiles in this directory.
-Installation profiles are generally provided as part of a Drupal distribution.
+Note that installation profiles are generally provided as part of a Drupal distribution.
-They only impact the installation of your site.
-They do not have any effect on an already running site.

 DOWNLOAD ADDITIONAL DISTRIBUTIONS
 ---------------------------------